Arka102202/zero-css/README.md

 };
 ```

 But what happens when your design vision extends beyond these standard sizes?
-With ZERO CSS, styling custom breakpoints feels as natural as using predefined ones, unlocking unparalleled creative freedom.
+With `ZERO CSS`, styling custom breakpoints feels as natural as using predefined ones, unlocking unparalleled creative freedom.

 > Example